GShamian/GShamian/README.md

 - 🌱 I’m currently learning Golang 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Learn k8s, Docker and Microservices
+- 🥅 2021 Goals: Learn k8s, Docker and Microservices
-- ⚡ Fun fact: I love to sing and read technical literature
+- ⚡ Fun fact: I love life and that says it all

 ### Connect with me: